Nightmare Fuel: Buffy the Vampire Slayer

 - The demon in "Daddy Issues" looked pretty scary, especially in the beginning when he went after those kids.

 - When Willow goes bad that's cause to keep your head down.
 Other times she's a vampire or hopped up on dark magic, but here Buffy's actions are the problem.
 She steals the Scythe in a bid to restore magic, Angel thinks she's a demon so she has the Scythe ready to stake him, and she thinks his son can help by them going to the hell dimension he's from.
-But to do that Willow has to use Blood Magic, Conner's blood, from Willow cutting him open.
+But to do that Willow has to use Blood Magic, Connor's blood, from Willow cutting him open.

 - The fates of everyone who took the Mohra Blood after the Seed was destroyed.